HIRO-group/roboskin/README.md

 New features and bug fixes are welcome.
 Send PRs.
 This project is using GitHub flow ([See here for details](https://guides.github.com/introduction/flow/)) for development so do not try to push directly to master branch (It will be rejected anyway)

-## Target python versions
+## Target Python versions
-Target python version is 3.7.4
+Target Python version is 3.7.4

 ## Repository structure
 ### Module Structure